48 Hours in Bangkok

 Jetlag

 Our room at the hostel was ready two hours early.
-It was however located on the 5th floor in a building without an elevator.
+However, it was located on the 5th floor of a building without an elevator.

-As you climb each floor the steps have markings of how many calories you burned to get to this point.
-The 5th-floor location made us think twice before leaving the room to make sure we had everything we needed.
+As you climb each floor, the steps have markings indicating how many calories you have burned to reach this point.
+The 5th-floor location made us think twice before leaving the room to ensure we had everything we needed.

-We had a 2-hour nap as jetlag had hit us by now and it was hard to wake up again.
+We had a 2-hour nap as jetlag had hit us by now, and it was hard to wake up again.
 The room was one of the most peculiar we have stayed in during all of our travels.
-As you walk into a very narrow entry an open shower bathroom was on your immediate right.
+As you walk into a very narrow entry, an open shower bathroom is on your immediate right.

 The pond and fountain at Lumphini Park, Bangkok

-Take one or two steps further into the room and this was our bedroom with a mattress on the floor and about a foot of space on either side of the mattress.
+Take one or two steps further into the room.
+This was our bedroom, with a mattress on the floor and about a foot of space on either side of the mattress.

 Lumphini Park